Hey! Welcome to our Tonal Vs Oxefit XS1 comparison guide!

 |Fitness Class on Princess Cruise Ship||$360||$20|

-As you can see, I purposefully compared both Tonal and XS1 with personal training and couples’ personal training.
+As you can see, I purposefully compared both Tonal and XS1 with personal training and couples’ training.

 Both of these machines have smart features that mimic workouts with a partner.